kiki-kanri/nuxt3-template/README.md

   listen 443 http2 ssl;
   server_name SERVER_NAME; # Replace SERVER_NAME with your real domain

+  # Headers

+  # Allow devtools, if you don't want to use nuxt-devtools, remove or set the value to DENY.
+  add_header X-Frame-Options "SAMEORIGIN" always;

+  # SSL
   # Load your ssl configuration or setup certificate

   # Dev server